minagawah/face-detection-sample/README.md

 [the mess I made last year](https://github.com/minagawah/react-proppy-deckgl-sample), notice how it become cleaner!
 Honestly, I am so glad to be born into this right moment.

-(tough, I recently feel perplexed with odd and unexpected
-behaviors when I have wrongly wired dependencies...)
+*Note: However, I recently feel a bit perplexed when I have
+odd and unexpected behaviors, mostly due to my wrongly
+wired dependencies for effect hooks...*

 <a id="usage"></a>